 - Learn more about delayed milk onset.

 by Margaret Money

 We were reunited that evening, but I had further complications.
 They took me for another transfusion.
 Expressing my milk was never mentioned.
 I wish I had asked, but I was too sleepy to even think about it.
 In the following days, when we were together again, I tried to breastfeed my baby, but he did nothing but scream.
 He had been quite happy with the formula and wanted nothing to do with my breast.
 I was devastated but carried on trying him anyway.
 Once we got home, I had to mix formula while attempting to breastfeed.
 He wasn't very interested in the breast.
-When the midwife came, she told me that I was confusing him and would make him constipated by mixing feeds.
+When the midwife came, she told me I was confusing him and would constipate him by mixing feeds.
 Suffering from PND, I decided to give in and stopped offering the breast.
-A decision which I have regretted since.
+A decision that I have regretted since.

 I no longer felt sadness about either of the births.
 I then realized that my grief had been caused by the fact that I couldn't breastfeed my son.
-The delivery was something I couldn't control, and I knew that I had done everything I could to prevent a c section this time.
+The delivery was something I couldn't control, and I knew that I had done everything I could to prevent a c-section this time.
 I immediately felt at peace.

 Eight weeks in, and my daughter is still exclusively breastfed.
 I plan to breastfeed her on demand for as long as possible.
 She is gaining weight and is a very happy little girl!
 And I am a content mummy!!!